tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 Character 2 of the literal string "123" is the single-character string "2", and character 3 of the literal string "456" is the single-character string "6".
-When LiveCode uses the **+** operator, it automatically converts these strings to numbers so that they can be added together.
+When xTalk uses the **+** operator, it automatically converts these strings to numbers so that they can be added together.
 Then it converts the resulting number back to a string so that it can be placed in a field as text.

 ### Operator Precedence

-When you combine sources of value using operators, LiveCode evaluates each source of value in the expression.
-Next, it applies any operators to arrive at a final value for the expression.
-LiveCode does not necessarily apply all the operators in right-to-left order.
+When you combine sources of value using operators, xTalk evaluates each source of value in the expression.
+Next, it applies any operators to arrive at a final value for the expression. xTalk does not necessarily apply all the operators in right-to-left order.

 Instead, it uses the operator precedence order to determine how to compute expressions that include more than one operator.
-Precedence determines the order in which LiveCode carries out calculations in expressions.
+Precedence determines the order in which xTalk carries out calculations in expressions.
 If an expression contains more than one operator, the operators with higher precedence are calculated before operators with lower precedence.